 Clint Carney joined ILACSD’s Board of Directors in July 2012.
 Clint is a public relations professional with more than a decade of experience in managing communications programs for public infrastructure projects involving water, energy and transportation, among other issues.
 He has experience in media relations, government relations, community outreach, public policy and also political campaigns, and he currently manages corporate communications, public affairs and business development duties for a San Diego telemedicine company.
 Clint’s public relations and government experience add to the diversity of the board of I Love A Clean San Diego, as he helps raise awareness of the organization in the business community and with residents throughout San Diego County.
 Clint is an avid outdoors enthusiast and enjoys hiking, kayaking, scuba diving and other sports, and he is a regular site captain of ILACSD’s Creek to Bay Cleanup and Coastal Cleanup Day.

-William Burfitt brings more than 18 years of experience in higher education, health care, and medical research fundraising to the ILACSD Board of Directors.
+William Burfitt brings more than 18 years of experience in higher education, healthcare, and medical research fundraising to the ILACSD Board of Directors.
 A San Diego native, William spent 12 years at The Scripps Research Institute in a variety of roles, most recently as the director of the office of philanthropy.
-Currently, he is the Executive Director of Development for UCSD’s Jacobs School of Engineering.
-William is an active member of the community, and is currently on the board of directors of the UC Community Foundation, the Crohn’s & Colitis Foundation, a board member of the San Diego County Community Action Partnership, and a member of the Community Advisory Council of the ARCS Foundation.
-He also serves on the annual giving and events committees at the San Diego Mesa College Foundation, and is a member of the Council for Advancement and Support of Education (CASE), the San Diego Planned Giving Partnership, and the San Diego Chapter of the Association of Fundraising Professionals.
+Currently, he is the Vice President of Development for National University.
+William is an active member of the community and is currently on the board of directors of the UC Community Foundation, the Crohn’s & Colitis Foundation, a board member of the San Diego County Community Action Partnership, and a member of the Community Advisory Council of the ARCS Foundation.
+He also serves on the annual giving and events committees at the San Diego Mesa College Foundation and is a member of the Council for Advancement and Support of Education (CASE), the San Diego Planned Giving Partnership, and the San Diego Chapter of the Association of Fundraising Professionals.
 William and his family reside in University City and enjoy traveling, cooking and spending time at our local beaches.

 Michael Simonsen is the Municipal Services Manager at Republic Services.
 He has nearly 20 years of experience in developing and implementing community, government, and media relations programs.
 Simonsen moved to San Diego over 30 years ago and immediately fell in love with the history, people, and geography.
 Simonsen loves the outdoors, spending his free time at the beach as well as hiking in our local mountains with his fiancé, Lyndsi, and his two amazing daughters, Anneke and Merrell.